pathakdarshana/beer-container-dashboard/README.md

 ### Dashboard
   - The dashboard is shown in the `terminal` only, it has no web page or UI.
   - Current temperature of containers and status `Normal or Alert!` is displayed for all containers in a tabular format.
+  - It has an `event emitter` in it which is triggred if the temperature of container goes out of range and notifies.
+  - **Refresh Interval:**
     - Dashboard is refreshed after every 5 seconds.
+    - It can be configured through `config.js`
-  - Colour coding:
+  - **Colour coding:**
     - `Normal` -> Blue
     - `Alert!` -> Bold and Red

+### Possible Improvements
+  - **User interface :**
+      - Customizable color, fonts.
+      - Interactive.
+      - Responsive
+  - **Notification system:**
+      - Adding acknowledgement system.
+      - Making it audible.
+      - Escalation system can be added.
+  - Decouple logic and UI by making API.
+  - Add capability to monitor remotely.